Schoolyard Improvement Projects

 Overview

-Before implementing your project, please follow the steps below to submit your Schoolyard Improvement Project Review form.
-The purpose of this form is to approve the location of your project, and to ensure you receive relevant information regarding future site developments, underground utility lines, and potential resources to help you and your team plan and implement the project.
-The form should be submitted by the School Principal or someone they designate to submit on their behalf.
-The review committee meets twice a month, and please allow four weeks for review and approval.
+Before implementing your new project, please follow the steps below to submit your Campus New Project Request Form.
+The purpose of this form is to ensure your proposed project is reviewed by the appropriate AISD Operations and Construction Management staff.
+Even if campus funds are available and/or you have a vendor donating their services, please complete this form.
+This is not intended for maintenance requests.
+The form should be submitted by the School Principal or someone with an AISD email address they designate to submit on their behalf.
 Please do not begin your project until you have received approval.

 Submittal Instructions